b. The significance of each of the three stages of God’s work

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only the Perfected Can Live a Meaningful Life

 In the Age of Kingdom, God uses words to usher in the new age, to change the means by which He works, and to do the work of the entire age.
 This is the principle by which God works in the Age of Word.
-He became flesh to speak from different perspectives, so that man could truly see God, who is the Word appearing in the flesh, and could behold His wisdom and wondrousness.
-Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man, which is the true meaning of the use of words to work in the Age of Word.
-Through these words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
-Through words, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
-Through these words, people are exposed, eliminated, and tried.
-People have seen God’s words, heard these words, and recognized the existence of these words.
-As a result, they have come to believe in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man.
-The word “words” may be simple and ordinary, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
-Through the ages, only the God of today has worked in this way, and only He speaks thus and comes to save man thus.
-From this time forward, man lives under the guidance of God’s words, shepherded and supplied by His words.
-People live in the world of God’s words, amid the curses and the blessings of God’s words, and there are even more people who have come to live under the judgment and chastisement of His words.
+He became flesh and speaks from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and behold His wisdom and wondrousness.
+God works in this manner in order better to achieve the goals of conquering people, perfecting people, and eliminating people.
+This is the true meaning of the use of words to work in the Age of Word.
+Through words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
+Through words, all the work God wishes to do in the Age of Word is accomplished.
+Through words, people are revealed, eliminated, and tried.
+People have seen these words, heard these words, and recognized the existence of these words.
+As a result, they have come to believe in the existence of God, the almightiness and wisdom of God, and God’s heart of loving and saving man.
+The term “words” may be ordinary and simple, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
+Through the ages, only the God of today works in this way, and only He speaks thus and comes to save man thus.
+From this time forward, man lives under the guidance of God’s words, amid the shepherding and provision of His words; people live in the world of God’s words, amid the curses and the blessings of God’s words, and the majority of people live under the judgment and chastisement of His words.
 These words and this work are all for the sake of man’s salvation, for the sake of fulfilling God’s will, and for the sake of changing the original appearance of the world of old creation.
-God created the world using words, He leads people throughout the universe using words, and He conquers and saves them using words.
-Ultimately, He shall use words to bring the entire world of old to an end, thus completing the entirety of His management plan.
+God created the world using words, He leads all the people in the universe using words, He conquers and saves them using words, and ultimately He shall use words to bring the whole world of old to an end, thus completing the entirety of His management plan.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Age of Kingdom Is the Age of Word

 In the last days, God principally uses the word to make man perfect.
-He does not use signs and wonders to oppress man, or convince man; this cannot make plain the power of God.
-If God only showed signs and wonders, then it would be impossible to make plain the practicality of God, and thus impossible to make man perfect.
-God does not make man perfect by signs and wonders, but uses the word to water and shepherd man, after which is achieved the complete submission of man and man’s knowledge of God.
+He does not use signs and wonders to force man into being convinced; this cannot reveal the great power of God.
+If God only showed signs and wonders, this could not reveal the practicality of God, and this could not make man perfect.
+God does not make man perfect by signs and wonders, but uses the word to water and shepherd man, after which man can completely submit to God and gain knowledge of God.
 This is the aim of the work He does and the words He speaks.
-God does not use the method of showing signs and wonders to make man perfect—He uses words, and uses many different methods of work to make man perfect.
-Whether it be the refinement, pruning, or provision of words, God speaks from many different perspectives to make man perfect, and to give man a greater knowledge of the work, wisdom and wondrousness of God. … I have previously said that a group of overcomers are gained from the East, overcomers who come from amid the great tribulation.
-What is meant by these words?
-They mean that these people who have been gained are only truly submissive after undergoing judgment, chastisement, pruning, and all kinds of refinement.
-The belief of these people is not vague and abstract, but real.
-They have not seen any signs and wonders, or any miracles; they do not speak of abstruse words and doctrines, or profound insights; instead they have reality, and the words of God, and a true knowledge of the practicality of God.
-Is such a group not more capable of making plain the power of God?
+God does not use the method of showing signs and wonders to make man perfect—He uses words, and uses many methods of work to make man perfect.
+Whether it be the refinement, pruning, or provision of words, God speaks from many different perspectives to make man perfect, and to enable man to gain more knowledge of the work, wisdom and wondrousness of God. … I previously said that a group of overcomers would be gained from the East, overcomers who would come out of the great tribulation.
+What do these words mean?
+They mean that these people who are gained are only truly submissive after undergoing judgment, chastisement, pruning, and all kinds of refinement.
+The belief of these people is not vague, but practical.
+They have not seen any signs and wonders, or any miracles; they aren’t able to speak lofty words and doctrines, or to voice profound insights; instead, they have reality, and the words of God, and a practical and true knowledge of God.
+Is such a group not better able to reveal the great power of God?

 —The Word, Vol. 1.
 The Appearance and Work of God.
-All Is Achieved by the Word of God
+All Is Accomplished by the Word of God

-In His final work of concluding the age, God’s disposition is one of chastisement and judgment, in which He reveals all that is unrighteous, in order to publicly judge all peoples, and to perfect those who love Him with a sincere heart.
+In His final work of concluding the age, God’s disposition is one of chastisement and judgment, in which He reveals all that is unrighteous, in order to publicly judge the myriad peoples, and to perfect those who sincerely love Him.
 Only a disposition such as this can bring the age to an end.
 The last days have already arrived.
-All things in creation will be separated according to their kind, and divided into different categories based on their nature.
-This is the moment when God reveals humanity’s outcome and their destination.
-If people do not undergo chastisement and judgment, then there will be no way of exposing their rebelliousness and unrighteousness.
-Only through chastisement and judgment can the outcome of all creation be revealed.
-Man only shows his true colors when he is chastised and judged.
-Evil shall be put with evil, good with good, and all humanity shall be separated according to their kind.
-Through chastisement and judgment, the outcome of all creation will be revealed, so that the evil may be punished and the good rewarded, and all people surrender to the dominion of God.
+All things are sorted according to their kind, and divided into different categories based on their different qualities.
+This is precisely the time when God reveals people’s outcomes and destinations.
+If people do not experience chastisement and judgment, then their rebelliousness and unrighteousness cannot be exposed.
+Only through chastisement and judgment can the outcomes of all things be revealed.
+People only show their true colors when they are chastised and judged.
+Evil shall be put with evil, good with good, and all people shall be sorted according to their kind.
+Through chastisement and judgment, the outcomes of all things will be revealed, so that the evil may be punished and the good rewarded, and the myriad people surrender to the dominion of God.
 All this work must be achieved through righteous chastisement and judgment.
-Because man’s corruption has reached its peak and his rebelliousness become exceedingly severe, only God’s righteous disposition, one that is principally compounded of chastisement and judgment and is revealed during the last days, can fully transform and complete man.
-Only this disposition can expose evil and thus severely punish all the unrighteous.
-Therefore, a disposition such as this is imbued with the significance of the age, and the revelation and exhibition of His disposition is made manifest for the sake of the work of each new age.
+Because people’s corruption has reached its peak and their rebelliousness is exceedingly severe, only God’s righteous disposition, one that is principally compounded of chastisement and judgment and is revealed during the last days, can fully transform people and make them complete, and reveal evil, and all the unrighteous will thus be severely punished.
+Therefore, a disposition such as this is imbued with the significance of the age.
+God’s disposition is revealed and disclosed for the sake of the work of each new age.
 It is not that God reveals His disposition arbitrarily and without significance.
-Supposing that, in revealing the outcome of man during the last days, God were still to bestow upon man infinite compassion and love and continue to be loving toward him, not subjecting man to righteous judgment but rather showing him tolerance, patience, and forgiveness, and pardoning man no matter how grave his sins, without any jot of righteous judgment: when then would all of God’s management ever be brought to a close?
+Suppose that, in the last days of revealing people’s outcomes, God were still to love people with infinite mercy and lovingkindness, and continue to be loving toward them, not subjecting them to righteous judgment but rather showing them tolerance, patience, and forgiveness, and pardoning them no matter how grave their sins were, without any jot of righteous judgment.
+When then would all of God’s management ever be brought to a close?
 When would a disposition such as this be able to lead people into mankind’s appropriate destination?
-Take, for example, a judge who is always loving, a judge with a kindly face and a gentle heart.
-He loves people irrespective of the crimes they may have committed, and he is loving to and forbearing with them whoever they may be.
+Take, for example, a judge who is always loving toward people, a loving judge with a kindly face and a gentle heart.
+He loves people no matter what crimes they have committed, and he is loving to and forbearing with people no matter who they are.
 In that case, when will he ever be able to reach a just verdict?
-During the last days, only righteous judgment can separate man according to their kind and bring man into a new realm.
+During the last days, only righteous judgment can sort people according to their kind and bring them into a new realm.
 In this way, the entire age is brought to an end through God’s righteous disposition of judgment and chastisement.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (3)

-Those who are able to stand firm during God’s work of judgment and chastisement during the last days—that is, during the final work of purification—will be the ones who will enter into the final rest alongside God; as such, all those who enter into rest will have broken free of Satan’s influence and been obtained by God after having undergone His final work of purification.
-These humans, who will have been finally obtained by God, will enter into the final rest.
-The purpose of God’s work of chastisement and judgment is in essence meant to purify humanity, for the sake of the ultimate rest; otherwise none of humanity could be classified into different categories according to kind, or enter into rest.
+Those who are able to stand firm during God’s work of judgment and chastisement in the last days—that is, during the final work of purification—will be the ones who will enter into the final rest alongside God; as such, all those who enter into rest will have broken free from Satan’s influence and been gained by God only after having undergone His final work of purification.
+These humans, who will have been finally gained by God, will enter into the final rest.
+In essence, God does the work of chastisement and judgment to purify humanity, and for the sake of the ultimate day of rest; otherwise no members of humanity could be sorted according to their kind, or enter into rest.
 This work is humanity’s only path to enter into rest.
-Only God’s work of purification will cleanse humans of their unrighteousness, and only His work of chastisement and judgment will bring to light those rebellious elements of humanity, thereby separating those who can be saved from those who cannot, and those who will remain from those who will not.
-When this work ends, those people who are allowed to remain will all be cleansed and enter a higher state of humanity in which they will enjoy a more wonderful second human life upon the earth; in other words, they will commence their human day of rest, and coexist with God.
-After those who are not allowed to remain have been chastised and judged, their true colors will be entirely exposed, after which they will all be destroyed and, like Satan, will no longer be permitted to survive upon the earth.
-The humanity of the future will no longer include any of this type of people; such people are not fit to enter the land of the ultimate rest, nor are they fit to join in the day of rest that God and humanity will share, for they are the targets of punishment and are evil, unrighteous people.
+Only God’s work of purification will cleanse humans of their unrighteousness, and only His work of chastisement and judgment will expose those rebellious elements of humanity, thereby distinguishing those who can be saved from those who cannot, and those who can remain from those who cannot.
+When this work ends, those people who can remain will all be purified and enter a higher realm of humanity in which they will enjoy a more wonderful second human life upon the earth; in other words, they will enter into humanity’s day of rest and live together with God.
+After those who cannot remain have been chastised and judged, their true colors will be entirely exposed, after which they will all be destroyed and, like Satan, will no longer be permitted to survive upon the earth.
+The humanity of the future will no longer include any of this type of people; such people are not fit to enter the land of the ultimate rest, nor are they fit to enter into the day of rest that God and humanity will share, for they are the targets of punishment, they are evil, and they are not righteous people.
 They were redeemed once, and they have also been judged and chastised; they also once labored for God.
 However, when the final day comes, they will still be eliminated and destroyed due to their evil and as a result of their rebelliousness and inability to be redeemed; they will never again come into being in the world of the future, and will no longer live among the human race of the future.
-Whether they are spirits of the dead or people still living in the flesh, all evildoers and all those who have not been saved will be destroyed once the holy among humanity enter into rest.
+Whether they are spirits of the dead or people still living in the flesh, all evildoers and all those who have not been saved will be destroyed once the sanctified among humanity enter into rest.
 As for these evildoing spirits and humans, or the spirits of righteous people and those who do righteousness, regardless of what era they are in, all those who are evil will ultimately be destroyed, and all those who are righteous will survive.
 Whether a person or spirit will receive salvation is not entirely decided on the basis of the work of the final age; rather, it is determined by whether or not they have resisted or rebelled against God.
 People in the previous era who committed evil and could not attain salvation will, undoubtedly, be targets for punishment, and those in the current era who commit evil and cannot be saved will surely be targets for punishment, too.
 Humans are categorized on the basis of good and evil, not by which epoch they live in.
 Once thus categorized, they will not be punished or rewarded immediately; rather, God will only carry out His work of punishing evil and rewarding good after He has finished carrying out His work of conquest in the last days.
 Actually, He has been separating humans into good and evil ever since He started doing His work of mankind’s salvation.
 It is just that He will reward the righteous and punish the evil only after His work has come to an end; it is not that He will separate them into categories upon the completion of His work and then immediately set about the task of punishing evil and rewarding good.
 Rather, this task will be done only when His work is wholly finished.
-The entire purpose behind God’s ultimate work of punishing evil and rewarding good is to thoroughly purify all humans so that He may bring a purely holy humanity into eternal rest.
+The sole purpose behind God’s ultimate work of punishing evil and rewarding good is to thoroughly purify all humans so that He may bring a purely sanctified humanity into eternal rest.
 This stage of His work is the most crucial; it is the final stage of the whole of His work of management.
-If God did not destroy the evil, but instead allowed them to remain, then every human would still be unable to enter into rest, and God would not be able to bring all of humanity into a better realm.
-Such work would not be complete.
-When His work is finished, the whole of humanity will be entirely holy; only in this way will God be able to live in rest peacefully.
+If God did not destroy the evil, but instead allowed them to remain, then all of humanity would still be unable to enter into rest, and God would not be able to bring them into a better realm.
+Such work would not be completely finished.
+When His work is finished, the whole of humanity will be entirely sanctified; only in this way will God be able to live in rest peacefully.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God and Man Will Enter Into Rest Together